September 24, 2015

 For the past century, the manner in which our presidential nominees are selected and eventually, our country’s president, has begun in New Hampshire.
 SNHU Civic Scholar Dean Spiliotes offers a brief history and explains the importance of the New Hampshire Primary to the nation.

-Learn more about political science with an online political science bachelor’s or master’s degree at SNHU.
+Learn more about political science with an online political science bachelor’s degree at SNHU.

 The New Hampshire Primary has been central to the selection of our presidential nominees and ultimately, to the selection of our president going back 100 years.